aimhubio/aim/docs/source/ui/pages/explorers.md

 To change the visibility of caption on box, use `Hide` or `Show` button on `Box Caption` popover

 <img src="https://docs-blobs.s3.us-east-2.amazonaws.com/images/ui/pages/figures-explorer/box-caption-visibility.png" style="border-radius: 8px; border: 1px solid #E8F1FC" alt="box-caption-visibility" />

-You can reset to default values by clicking on reset button.